axelmierczuk/malicious-url-detection/README.md

 - ~~https://www.unb.ca/cic/datasets/url-2016.html **[2]**~~

-EDIT: This training dataset contains URLs from the training dataset.
+EDIT: This testing dataset contains URLs from the training dataset.
 I will be updating results once I generate a report.
 So far, these are the results from the dataset found [here](https://www.kaggle.com/datasets/siddharthkumar25/malicious-and-benign-urls):

 ```